inariksit/inariksit.github.io/_posts/2018-08-28-gf-gotchas.markdown

 > pgf_read_cnccat (pgf/reader.c:1067): assertion failed
 >   cnccat->abscat != NULL
 > ```
 >
 > This doesn't occur when loading with the Haskell runtime.
-> I'm not doing anything special, just:
->     `gf -make cze/XXXgrammarCze.gf && gf -cshell XXXgrammar.pgf`
+> I'm not doing anything special, just  `gf -make AppCze.gf && gf -cshell App.pgf`

 The problem turned out to be about the (non)restricted inheritance in the Czech resource grammar.
 Here's the first (content) line of [Numeral.gf](https://github.com/GrammaticalFramework/gf-rgl/blob/master/src/abstract/Numeral.gf#L20):